ANYbotics, Swiss company behind quadrupedal ANYmal robot, announces $20M A round – TechCrunch

 The company spun out of ETH Zurich in 2016, at which point the robot was already well into development.
 ANYmal is superficially similar to Spot, the familiar quadrupedal robot from Boston Dynamics, but the comparison mustn’t be taken too far.
-A four-legged robot is a natural form for navigating and interacting with environments build for humans.
+A four-legged robot is a natural form for navigating and interacting with environments built for humans.

 ANYbotics is on the third generation of the robot, which has progressively integrated computing units and sensors of increasing sophistication.